solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ![View charts on data in Spark notebook](./media/ex01-spark-notebook-05.png "Review charted data")

 11. **Important**: Close the notebook by selecting the **X** in the top right of the tab and then select **Discard Changes**.
 Closing the notebook will ensure you free up the allocated resources on the Spark Pool.
-By not saving, you will ensure that the next user in the shared environment gets the original copy of the notebook.

 12. In Azure Synapse Analytics Studio, navigate to the `Develop` hub, select the `Exercise 1 - Read with Spark` notebook